-In addition to your course fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.
+In addition to your course fees and any additional course-specific costs, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.

-The likely living costs for 2024-25 are published below.
+The likely living costs for the 2025-26 academic year are published below.
 These costs are based on a single, full-time graduate student, with no dependants, living in Oxford.
 We provide the cost per month so you can multiply up by the number of months you expect to live in Oxford.